toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to use extentions, sub classes, and protocols
 - How to use Bining and State
 - How to manage data saving in navigation view
-- How to use Picker
+- How to use Picker and Menu

 ### Week 4